 Throughout your first year, you should make contact with the UCI faculty in your fields of interest.
-You will be asked to submit paperwork formally identifying your advisor no later than the end of the third quarter of the first year (beginning of second quarter for M.A. students).
+You will be asked to submit paperwork formally identifying your advisor no later than the end of the third quarter of the first year.

-- The Graduate Director acts as your advisor during your first year in the program until you formally identify an advisor. - Once you have asked a faculty member to be your advisor, you fill out a Graduate Student Advising Agreement form, have your advisor sign it, and return it to the Graduate Administrator.
-This form is available on the Department website. - Students can change advisors during the course of their study or have co-advisors.
+- You will be assigned an advisor upon admission. - To officially declare your advisor, submit the Advising Agreement (available on our website "Graduate" > "Forms and Petitions") by the end of your first year. - Students can change advisors during the course of their study or have co-advisors.
 Please consult the Graduate Director or Graduate Administrator. - You should consult with your advisor about your short and long-term graduate school plans such as: what courses to take during the first two years (keep in mind many seminars are offered in two-year cycles), how to best fulfill your language requirements, when to take your comprehensive oral exam, who to have on your oral exam and dissertation committees, possible dissertation topics, archives, professionalization, funding, etc. - Speak with your advisor about career options, including but not limited to the academic job market. - Speak with your advisor or the Graduate Director about any difficulties or challenges you may be having in the program.
 You may also consult the History Department's DECADE Mentor (a faculty member who oversees issues of equity, diversity, and fairness related to graduate training).
 All graduate student advisors and mentors are responsible for maintaining confidentiality.